cs1302uga/cs1302-tutorials/javafx/javafx.md

       different properties a stage can have, including decorations and modality options.

    1. What is a `Scene` object?
 In JavaFX, a scene is the container for all content in a scene graph.
-The term "scene graph" is just a fancy term for a structured hierarchy of the nodes / components contained in your app.
+The term "scene graph" is just a fancy term for a structured hierarchy of the nodes / components contained in a particular scene.
 We use the term "node" because all such objects have an upper bound of [`javafx.scene.Node`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Node.html).

       * There can only be one `Scene` on a `Stage` at a time, and a `Scene` can only be on one `Stage` at a time.